japl-lang/JustAnotherJAPL/docs/grammar.md

 blockStmt      → "{" declaration* "}";  // Blocks create a new scope that lasts until they're closed
 // Expressions (rules that produce a value, but may also have side effects) expression     → assignment;
 assignment     → (call ".")?
-IDENTIFIER "=" assignment | logic_or;  // Assignment is the highest-level expression
+IDENTIFIER "=" awaitExpr;  // Assignment is the highest-level expression
+awaitExpr      → "await" logic_or ";"
 logic_or       → logic_and ("and" logic_and)*;
 logic_and      → equality ("or" equality)*;
 equality       → comparison (( "!=" | "==" ) comparison )*;